SEN Information Report contributing to the Local Offer

 Transition is a part of life for all learners.
 This can be a transition to a new class in school, having a new teacher, or moving to another school.
 Anthony Curton Primary School is committed to working in partnership with children, families and other providers to ensure positive transitions occur.

 Planning for transitions is part of our provisions for learners with SEN. Moving classes will be discussed at the summer term review meeting and if necessary extra support will be put in place for this transition.
 Transition to secondary schools will be discussed in the Autumn term of year 6 in order to ensure time for planning and preparation.

 Have your say

-If you are a parent of a child with SEND and are unsure about admissions arrangements for pupils with either SEN needs of disabilities please feel free to call us on 01945780121, where the Executive Head Teacher or the SENDCo (Executive Deputy Head) will be happy to talk with you.
+If you are a parent of a child with SEND and are unsure about admissions arrangements for pupils with either SEN needs or disabilities please feel free to call us on 01945780121, where the Executive Head Teacher, Executive Deputy Head or the SENDCo will be happy to talk with you.